Dustin Jacoby: Return to the UFC

 Jacoby faced Khalil Rountree Jr. on October 29, 2022, at UFC Fight Night 213.
 He lost the fight via split decision.
 14 out of 16 media outlets scored the fight for Jacoby.

 Jacoby faced Azamat Murzakanov on April 15, 2023, at UFC on ESPN 44.
 He lost the fight by unanimous decision.

 Jacoby faced Kennedy Nzechukwu on August 5, 2023, at UFC Fight Night 225.
 He won the fight via TKO in the first round.
 This win earned Jacoby his second Performance of the Night bonus.

 Jacoby faced Alonzo Menifield on December 16, 2023, at UFC 296.
 He lost the fight via unanimous decision.

 Jacoby faced Dominick Reyes on June 8, 2024, at UFC on ESPN 57.
 He lost the fight by technical knockout in the first round.

 Jacoby faced Vitor Petrino on December 14, 2024 at UFC on ESPN 63.
 He won the fight by knockout via a straight, right punch in the third round.
 This fight earned him another Performance of the Night award.

 Jacoby faced Bruno Lopes on May 31, 2025 at UFC on ESPN 68.
 He won the fight by knockout in the first round.

+Jacoby was scheduled to face Jimmy Crute on February 1, 2026 at UFC 325.
+However, Crute withdrew due to a ruptured ACL, so the bout was cancelled.

+Replacing Uran Satybaldiev who withdrew for undisclosed reasons, Jacoby competed against Julius Walker on February 7, 2026 at UFC Fight Night 266.
+He won the fight via technical knockout in round two.

+Jacoby was scheduled to face Uran Satybaldiev on July 25, 2026 at UFC Fight Night 282.
+However, Satybaldiev withdrew for undisclosed reasons and was replaced by undefeated promotional newcomer Muhammad Said.
+Jacoby lost the fight by technical knockout via a head kick and punches in the second round.